The Refugees Initiative

 Project Goal

 Design a user experience to help refugees get involved in local community service.
-The goal of the app is to show all local community services at the destination at a glance, to make appointments and to manage all documents.
+The app's goal is to show all local community services at the destination at a glance, to make appointments, and to manage all documents.

 Challenges and Target Users

-Refugees have to organize a lot of things at their place of arrival and mostly do not speak the language.
+Refugees have to organize many things at their place of arrival and mostly do not speak the language.

 This app is for everyone who needs support at their new home.